benlawraus/pyDALAnvilWorks/README.rst

 ..  csv-table::
     :header: "Before","Now"

-    "git cloned dependencies","use `pyDALAnvilWorksDev <https://github.com/benlawraus/pyDALAnvilWorksDev>`_"
+    "error for form dropped into container","If your UI has drag-n-dropped form component it will import ok" "git cloned dependencies","use `pyDALAnvilWorksDev <https://github.com/benlawraus/pyDALAnvilWorksDev>`_"
     "scanty users wrapper","Complete anvil.users with more rugged login system to prevent flaky (py)tests."
     "","added auto-complete for: **apptables.TABLE.**"